 Going beyond misunderstandings

-This new experience helped numerous visitors overcome their prejudices and discover the true nature of these saviours of the deep.
+Through this new experience, a large audience was able to overcome their prejudices and discover the true nature of these sea lords.

 This exhibition is no longer on display at the Oceanographic Museum.
-You can still however see sharks and find out a lot of information about these essential creatures.
-Visit our website to learn more about them and about our campaigns to promote their conservation.
+But you will still be able to meet sharks and find a lot of information about these essential species.
+Take advantage of our website to learn more about them and our actions for their conservation.

 ON SHARKS & HUMANITY